Ubiquity in graphs II: Ubiquity of graphs with nowhere-linear end structure

+If appropriate ends of~$\Gamma$ are pebbly, then this freedom in choosing our linkages would allow us to follow Andreae's proof strategy in order to prove the ubiquity of~$G$.
+However, in fact the property of an end being pebbly is so strong that we do not need to follow Andreae's strategy for such graphs.
+More precisely, in an pebbly end we can use the existence of such linkages to directly build a $K_{\aleph_0}$-minor of~$\Gamma$ (See Lemma~\ref{l:pebblycompleteminor}), from which it follows that~${\aleph_0G \preceq \Gamma}$ for any countable graph $G$.
+In this way, Theorem~\ref{t:classification} can be thought of as a local structure theorem for the ends of a graph which don't contain a $K_{\aleph_0}$-minor.

+In this way, Theorem~\ref{t:classification} allows us to make some structural assumptions on the `host' graph $\Gamma$ when considering the question of~$\preceq$-ubiquity.
+However, more importantly, it also allows us to make some structural assumptions about~$G$.
+Roughly, if the ends of~$G$ do not have a particularly simple structure then the fact that~${nG \preceq \Gamma}$ for each~${n \in \Nbb}$ will imply that~$\Gamma$ must have a pebbly end.

-Analysing this situation gives rise to the following definition: We say that an end $\epsilon$ of a graph $G$ is \emph{linear} if for every finite set $\mathcal{R}$ of at least three disjoint rays in $G$ which converge to $\epsilon$ we can order the elements of $\mathcal{R}$ as $\mathcal{R} = \{R_1,R_2,\ldots,R_n\}$ such that for each $1\leq k <i < \ell \leq n$, the rays $R_k$ and $R_\ell$ belong to different ends of $G - V(R_i)$.
+Analysing this situation gives rise to the following definition: We say that an end~$\epsilon$ of a graph~$G$ is \emph{linear} if for every finite set~$\mathcal{R}$ of at least three disjoint rays in~$G$ which converge to~$\epsilon$ we can order the elements of~$\mathcal{R}$ as ${\mathcal{R} = \{R_1,R_2,\ldots,R_n\}}$ such that for each~${1 \leq k < i < \ell \leq n}$, the rays~$R_k$ and~$R_\ell$ belong to different ends of~${G - V(R_i)}$.

-Thus the half grid has a unique end and it is linear.
-On the other end of the spectrum, let us say that a graph $G$ has \emph{nowhere-linear end structure} if no end of $G$ is linear.
-Since ends of degree at most two are automatically linear, every end of a graph with nowhere-linear end structure must have degree at least three.
+For example, the half-grid has a unique end and it is linear.
+On the other end of the spectrum, let us say that a graph~$G$ has \emph{nowhere-linear end structure} if no end of~$G$ is linear.

 Our main theorem in this paper is the following.

 \begin{restatable}{theorem}{nonlin} Every locally finite connected graph with nowhere-linear end structure is $\preceq$-ubiquitous. \end{restatable}